themeum/kirki/README.md

 If you want to integrate Kirki in your theme or plugin, please read the instructions on [our ducumentation site](https://kirki.org/docs/advanced/integration.html).

 ## Changelog ##

+### 2.3.8 ###

+May 28, 2017, dev time: 15 minutes.

+This is a maintenance release that prepares for 3.0.0 coming soon.

+* Fix: Updating webfonts.
+* New: Added ability to use upgrade notices.
+Needed for v3.0 in a few days.

 ### 2.3.7 ###